DZBB-AM: 1950–1989: Dobol B

 DZBB marked its inaugural broadcast, as the station's static-marred signal was wafted on the air for the first time on March 1, 1950, by Robert "Uncle Bob" Stewart, in a small office space in Calvo Building, Escolta, Binondo, Manila, with mostly second-hand equipment and an old, surplus radio transmitter.
 The station was then broadcasting on the frequency of 580 kHz, with the power of 10,000 watts.

 Despite the scarcity of new broadcasting facilities, the station has scored many milestones with its news, Congressional coverage, breaking news, exclusives, and blow-by-blow accounts of major national events.
 It was also a pioneer with trendsetting shows such as Camay Theater of the Air, Cathay Broadcasting, Lovingly Yours, Helen, Kahapon Lamang, Tawag ng Tanghalan, Newscoop, and Kwentong Kutsero.
 Some of these shows eventually became television shows.
 DZBB was also the first to air live coverage of not only news and public affairs, but also entertainment and educational programmes.

 In 1957, DZBB moved to its new and current home at EDSA, Quezon City.

 Due to the success of DZBB, Stewart ventured into television on October 29, 1961, as DZBB-TV Channel 7 with the branding of RBS-7 (now known as GMA-7 Manila).
-The station was seized and closed in September 1972 due to Martial Law pursuant to Proclamation No. 1081.
+The station was seized and closed in September 23, 1972 due to Martial Law pursuant to Proclamation No. 1081.
+DZBB given the green light by the government to return on the air in December 1972 of that year with limited three-month permits.
 Two years later, due to changes in media ownership laws, Channel 7, DZBB and their other sister provincial radio and television stations were eventually sold to the triumvirate of Gilberto Duavit Sr., Menardo Jimenez and Felipe Gozon.
 At the same time, DZBB returned to the airwaves — through the efforts of the station's new management — under its new branding "Dobol B", which would later be rebranded to simply DZBB 594 kHz; it became a music-personality radio station and it also covered major news stories in the 1970s and 1980s.
 In November 1978, DZBB moved to the present frequency of 594 kHz, in response to the adoption of the 9 kHz spacing on AM radio stations in the Philippines under the Geneva Frequency Plan of 1975.